keithrbennett/keithrbennett.github.io/_posts/2009-02-26-jruby-a-better-language-for-the-java-virtual-machine.md

         end
 ```

 While this may seem a bit crowded at first glance, notice that you are passing the name, options, and behavior, in that order.
 In that sense it is a logical and legible call.
-The _=>_ operator aids in visual recognition of the key/value pairs, so it&#8217;s easy for the eye to identify the various parts of this call.
+The _=>_ operator aids in visual recognition of the key/value pairs, so it's easy for the eye to identify the various parts of this call.

 You can see that the two hash entries are passed as if they were two separate parameters.
 However, the function to which they are passed will see them as a single hash instance containing those two key/value pairs.
 The _do/end_ pair specifies a literal code block which will be seen by the function as the behavior parameter.
 We could also have passed a variable containing a lambda or a proc.

 Although the JRuby features described here require some learning for the Java programmer, that learning is, in my opinion, well worth the cost.
 The greater conciseness, power, and flexibility of JRuby make writing Swing apps shorter, easier, and of higher quality.
-And we&#8217;ve only scratched the surface of JRuby -- there&#8217;s much, much more.
+And we've only scratched the surface of JRuby -- there's much, much more.